hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

 The structure of this section will closely follow the structure of the amazing lecture by [Oosterhuis et. al. (youtube, 2020)][ltr-lectures-harrie-youtube], which I personally used when I first started to learn about LTR.

 Since we're learning from user clicks only, it is hereby natural to make following **assumptions:**
-- By drawing the training signal directly from the user, it is more appropriate to talk about query instances $\boldsymbol{\mathcal{q}}$ that include contextual information about the user, instead of just a query string, since each user acts upon their own relevance judgement subject to their specific context and intention.
+- By drawing the training signal directly from the user, it is more appropriate to talk about query instances \( \boldsymbol{\mathcal{q}} \) that include contextual information about the user, instead of just a query string, since each user acts upon their own relevance judgement subject to their specific context and intention.
-- Relevance label to each document is binary ($1$ if relevant to given query and specific user, $0$ if not).
+- Relevance label to each document is binary (\( 1 \) if relevant to given query and specific user, \( 0 \) if not).

 [google_sqe_guidelines]: https://static.googleusercontent.com/media/guidelines.raterhub.com/en//searchqualityevaluatorguidelines.pdf